davidgasquez/handbook/content/quotes.md

 * There's no love in a carbon atom, No hurricane in a water molecule, No financial collapse in a dollar bill.
 Peter Dodds.
 * All models are wrong, but some are useful.
 George Box.
 * Relax, no one else knows what they're doing either.
 Ricky Gervais.
+* When you view the world as a series of outputs, you form opinions.
+But when you view the world as a series of systems, you form strategies.
+Channing Allen.